rnaveensrinivas/DSA/05-Searching-and-Sorting/README.md

 ## The Sequential Search

-In collections like lists, data items have a linear or sequential relationship, with each item's position determined by its index.
-A **sequential search** involves starting at the first item and moving through the list in order until either:
+In collections like lists, data items have a **linear** or **sequential** relationship, with each item's position determined by its index.
+A **sequential search** involves starting at the first item and moving through the list **in order**, following the underlying sequential order until either:

 1. The desired item is found.
 2. The search reaches the end of the list without finding the item.

-This approach relies on the ordered nature of index values in a list.

 An example:
 ```plaintext